 The nominees competed in 23 different sports across all three NCAA divisions, including 262 from Division I, 131 from Division II and 192 from Division III.
 Multisport student-athletes account for 144 of the nominees.

-Next, conferences will select up to two nominees each from the pool of school nominees.
-Then, the Woman of the Year selection committee, made up of representatives from the NCAA membership, will choose the Top 30 honorees — 10 from each division.
+Next, the Woman of the Year selection committee, made up of representatives from the NCAA membership, will choose the Top 30 honorees — 10 from each division.

 The selection committee will determine the top three honorees from each division from the Top 30 and announce the nine finalists in September.
 From those nine finalists, the NCAA Committee on Women's Athletics then will choose the 2019 NCAA Woman of the Year.